About This Drug

-- Bone marrow depression: This medicine can cause low numbers of white blood cells, red blood cells, and platelets.
-This is called bone marrow depression.
-This can happen 1—2 weeks after you start the medicine.
-This can raise your risk for infection, make you tired and weak (fatigue), and raise your risk of bleeding.
+- Bone marrow suppression.
+This is a decrease in the number of white blood cells, red blood cells, and platelets.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding

-- Pain in your joints or muscles
+- Pain in your joints

 - Feeling dizzy

 - Trouble sleeping

 - Inflammation of the nasal passages and throat